 Because of his heart for leadership, Chris has been instrumental in facilitating conferences here in the Central New York region for such leaders as John Maxwell, Bill Hybels, and Jack Hayford.
 He and his wife have ministered together in marriage retreats and leadership retreats in both the US and around the world in such places as Sri Lanka, Ukraine, Romania, and the Czech Republic.
 Chris has a tremendous love for pastors and their ministries and endeavors to be a resource that encourages leaders in the body of Christ to become all they can be in the will of God.
 Chris and Carol have 3 children who are all faithfully serving the Lord.
 To read more about Chris, follow this link.

 TOM BRAZELL began his association with the Fellowship in 1978.
 Since then he pioneered and pastored Love Joy Gospel Church in Buffalo, NY and served as a missionary in Zaire from 1985 to 1989.
 After returning from Africa, he became pastor of Community Gospel Church in Pasadena, MD.
-Tom filled the position of Director of the World Missions Department of Elim Fellowship from 1996 to 2001 and has returned to fill that role again under its new name of International Ministries.
+Tom filled the position of Director of the World Missions Department of Elim Fellowship from 1996 to 2001 and has returned to fill that role again under the name International Ministries, and now Global Ministries.
 Tom was appointed to the Council of Elders in December 1994.
 He and his wife, Judy, have three adult children and live in Lima.
 To read more, follow this link.

 RON BURGIO is the former President of Elim Fellowship.
 He is an alumnus of Elim Bible Institute and a graduate of Roberts Wesleyan College in Rochester, New York.
 He is ordained through Elim Fellowship and has an earned Doctorate of Ministry from the School of Bible Theology in San Jacinto, California.
-He has been in full time ministry since 1978 and is the senior pastor of Love Joy Gospel Church in Lancaster, New York.
+He has been in full time ministry since 1978 and served as senior pastor of Love Joy Gospel Church in Lancaster, New York up until June 7, 2017 when he passed the role to his son, Jonathan.
 He was appointed to the Council of Elders in 1992.
 Ron and his wife, Judy, have four children.
-Follow this link to read more about Pastor Ron.

 RALPH BYMA serves as President of Elim Fellowship Canada.
-He has been the Senior Pastor of Grand Valley Christian Centre in Brantford, Ont. for the past 9 years and prior to that, was the Associate Pastor at Flamborough Christian Fellowship in Millgrove, Ont. for the previous 5 years.
+He is the Senior Pastor of Grand Valley Christian Centre in Brantford, Ont. and prior to that, was the Associate Pastor at Flamborough Christian Fellowship in Millgrove, Ont.
 Credentialed with Elim since 1990, he was appointed to the Board of Directors in 2001 and is presently on the Council of Elders.
 Ralph and his wife Debbie, have one child.
 Ralph has ministered in Canada, United States, Mexico, Jamaica, Kenya and Tanzania.

-MICHAEL CAVANAUGH currently serves as President of Elim Bible Institute, a school dedicated to preparing Christians to be radical, wholehearted pastors, missionaries and church planters.
-He also serves as Vice-President of Elim Fellowship, an association of 900 pastors, ministers and missionaries.
+MICHAEL CAVANAUGH currently serves as President of Elim Bible Institute and College, a school dedicated to preparing Christians to be radical, wholehearted pastors, missionaries and church planters.
+He also served as Vice-President of Elim Fellowship, an association of 900 pastors, ministers and missionaries, until 2017.

 PETER DEARRUDA is an ordained minister in New York City where he and his wife, Darleen, have served as urban missionaries for the past 20 years.
 Rev. DeArruda has been the Executive Vice President of the New York School Of Urban Ministry since 1994.
 He has studied at Zion Bible Institute, is a graduate of Elim Bible Institute and earned his B.A. degree in religion & philosophy from Houghton College.
 He has served the body of Christ for over 25 years in diverse ministry capacities such as: youth pastor, pastor, and evangelist and presently, an urban missionary.
 Peter is married to his wife, Darleen, of 28 years and has two daughters.